 2006 Frederick Hess’s With the Best of Intentions: How Philanthropy is Reshaping K-12 Education (Cambridge: Harvard Education Press, 2005) in Teachers College Record.

 2000 Stephen Macedo’s Diversity and Distrust: Civic Education in a Multicultural Democracy (Cambridge: Harvard University Press, 1999) in Philosophy in Review Vol. 20 (6) (December): 430-1.

-2015 “Civil Society,” with Brian Coyne, an entry in the forthcoming American Governance, 5 Vols., Stephen Schechter, ed., Cengage Learning.
+2016 “Civil Society,” with Brian Coyne, an entry in American Governance, 5 Vols., Stephen Schechter, ed., Cengage Learning.

 2014 “Liberalism,” an entry in the Sage Encyclopedia of Educational Theory and Philosophy, Denis Phillips ed., Sage Publications, 2014: 479-484.

 2013 “Not Very Giving,” New York Times op-ed, Sept.
 4.